DestineeAdams/the-wisdom-dispenser/README.md

 # The-wisdom-dispenser
 A full-stack web app that allows you to receive and share wisdom with random strangers on the internet.
-It uses a custom API I also built — check out the API [here](https://github.com/DestineeAdams/WisdomDisperserAPI)
+It uses a custom API I also built, check out the API [here](https://github.com/DestineeAdams/WisdomDisperserAPI)

 ![demo gif](https://semii.space/files/TheWisdomDispenser.gif)